 At Situ we obsess over art lighting, it’s what we do.

 We’re a company built on innovation and leveraging the best of modern technologies to bring you closer to your artwork.
-That’s smaller fixtures with better performance; made of fine materials in Naples, FL USA.
+That’s smaller fixtures with better performance; made of fine materials in Sarasota, FL USA.

 There’s more to art lighting than making one product in different lengths.